wavemaker/docs/learn/app-development/sspa/micro-frontend.md

 ## Invoke CLI

-1. Open the terminal and invoke CLI using the below command
+1. Open the terminal and invoke CLI using the command below.

 ```js
  npx @wavemaker/wm-sspa-cli